gbouras13/plassembler/README.md

 Why Does plassembler exist?
 ----

 In long-read first assembled bacterial genomes, small plasmids are often difficult to assemble correctly with long read assemblers such as Flye.
-They often have circularisation issues and can be duplicated or missed (see https://f1000research.com/articles/8-2138 https://github.com/rrwick/Trycycler/wiki/Clustering-contigs).
+They often have circularisation issues and can be duplicated or missed (see [this](https://f1000research.com/articles/8-2138) and [this](https://github.com/rrwick/Trycycler/wiki/Clustering-contigs) ).

 plassembler was created as an automated tool to ensure plasmids assemble correctly without duplicated regions for high-throughput uses - and to provide some useful statistics as well (like copy number).
 Additionally, it will likely recover small plasmids that long read assemblers like Flye simply miss.